 Data Analysis: Consensus.
-All participants' results are compiled and must reach 50 % consensus to be classified, except for time lapse annotation which is an expert derived target.
+All participants' results are compiled and must reach 50% consensus to be classified.

-Performance Scoring: Penalty points system for embryo morphology and rolling B score for time lapse annotation (time lapse annotation is not currently assessed for performance).
+Performance Scoring: Penalty points system for embryo morphology.

-Criteria of Performance: Laboratory performance is assessed over a running analytical window of 4 Distributions (12 months) See appendix 2 for details.
-For full details of the time-lapse annotation analyte please see Appendix 7.
+Criteria of Performance: Laboratory performance is assessed over a running analytical window of 4 Distributions (12